cjacker/opensource-toolchain-8051/README.md

 To program:

 ```
-# sn and tif can be detect with device8051
+# sn and tif can be detect by device8051
 # change the 'sn' according to your UDA
 sudo flash8051 -sn LCK0081654 -tif c2 -erasemode full -upload firmware.hex
 ```